Do the Bartman: Chart performance

-The song topped the charts in Australia, Ireland, New Zealand, Norway, and the United Kingdom.
+The song topped the charts in Australia, Ireland, Luxembourg, New Zealand, Norway, and the United Kingdom.
 In the latter country, the song spent three weeks at the top of the UK Singles Chart, and became Britain's seventh best selling song of 1991.
 "Do the Bartman" has shipped at least 400,000 units in the United Kingdom, and was certified gold by the British Phonographic Industry on February 1, 1991.
 The song's success in the United Kingdom was remarkable, given that at that time The Simpsons was airing only on British satellite television station Sky One.
 It would be five years before it first aired on terrestrial television in Britain, airing on BBC One and later BBC Two.

 In Ireland, "Do the Bartman" spent nine weeks at number one on the Irish Singles Chart from January 24, 1991, to March 24, 1991.
 Only nine singles have ever managed a longer run at number one in that country.
 The song also charted at number one on New Zealand's RIANZ Singles Chart on the issue date of January 25, 1991, and peaked at number one on the chart again, for a total of two weeks, from February 8, 1991, to February 15, 1991.

 In March 1991, "Do the Bartman" became the first single to reach number one in Australia that was not available on 7-inch vinyl.